 There are four main ways to bring property into the land bank:

 Yes, all Land Bank meetings are open to the public.
-The Commission meets on the second Tuesday of each month at 12pm in the Jonesboro City Council Chambers.
+The Commission meets on the second Tuesday of each month at 12:00 pm in the Council Chambers of the Municipal Center at 300 S. Church Street in Jonesboro.
 If you have questions, feel free to contact us by phone at 870-336-7291 or via email at email@example.com

 The Northeast Arkansas Regional Transportation Planning Commission (N.A.R.T.P.C.) serves as the official Metropolitan Planning Organization for the cities of Bay, Bono, Brookland, Jonesboro and some unincorporated parts of Craighead County.